 The salivary glands of northern short-tailed shrews produce venom that is effective in immobilizing prey.
 This enables them to prey upon animals much larger than they are, including salamanders, frogs, snakes, mice, birds, and other shrews.
 Northern short-tailed shrews cannot inject this venom into their prey like snakes and spiders do.
 Instead, they chew the venom into the prey until the prey is subdued.

-Northern short-tailed shrews are preyed upon by owls, hawks, snakes, weasels, red fox, coyotes, and occasionally pickerel, trout, and sunfish when they venture near water.
-Northern short-tailed shrews are aggressive, and they threaten and physically drive away any intruders.
+Northern short-tailed shrews are aggressive and will threaten and physically drive away any intruders.
 They escape predation by remaining hidden in the cover of vegetation or under the soil or snow during foraging expeditions from their nest.
 They may also make themselves distasteful by exuding a musky odor from glands on their belly and sides.
 Many mammal predators, such as weasels and foxes, may refuse to eat northern short-tailed shrews because of their foul taste.

 Northern short-tailed shrews are highly abundant in many of the habitats in which they live.
 Because of this and the fact that they eat large quantities of invertebrates, they have a profound effect on invertebrate abundance.
 They are also an important prey species, especially for owls.